deg/re-frame-firebase/README.md

 ;;; :firebase/push is treated the same
 ```

-re-frame-firebase alsom implements `:firebase/multi` to allow multiple write and/or
+Re-frame-firebase also supplies `:firebase/multi` to allow multiple write and/or
 pushes from a single event:

 ```